Fasciation in Manilkara Zapota L. (Sapotaceae), Trinidad

 (A) Normal long shoot (lower arrow) and abnormal long shoot (upper arrow)

-(B) Branch (lower arrow) with leaves (upper arrow) of mature an abnormal shoot
+(B) Branch (lower arrow) with leaves (upper arrow) of a mature abnormal shoot

 (C) & (D) Details of abnormal long shoots and short shoots

 This may be the first record of Fasciation in Manilkara Zapota L. (Sapotaceae) in Trinidad and Tobago.
-Samples were sent aboard for identification.
+Samples were sent to the Trinidad and Tobago Ministry of Agriculture (MOA) for identification.

 Author: Linton Arneaud